openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 type ControlPlaneMachineSetStrategyType string

 const (
 	// RollingUpdate is the default update strategy type for a
 	// ControlPlaneMachineSet.
 This will cause the ControlPlaneMachineSet to
 	// first create a new Machine and wait for this to be Ready
 	// before removing the Machine chosen for replacement.
 	RollingUpdate ControlPlaneMachineSetStrategyType = "RollingUpdate"

 	// Recreate causes the ControlPlaneMachineSet controller to first
 	// remove a ControlPlaneMachine before creating its
 	// replacement.
 This allows for scenarios with limited capacity
 	// such as baremetal environments where additional capacity to
 	// perform rolling updates is not available.
 	Recreate ControlPlaneMachineSetStrategyType = "Recreate"

 	// OnDelete causes the ControlPlaneMachineSet to only replace a
 	// Machine once it has been marked for deletion.
 This strategy
 	// makes the rollout of updated specifications into a manual
 	// process.
 This allows users to test new configuration on
 	// a single Machine without forcing the rollout of all of their
 	// Control Plane Machines.
 	OnDelete ControlPlaneMachineSetStrategyType = "OnDelete" )

-// ControlPlaneMachineSetStatus represents the status of the ControlPlaneMachineSet CRD. type ControlPlaneMachineSetStatus struct {
-    // ObservedGeneration is the most recent generation observed for this
-    // ControlPlaneMachineSet.
-It corresponds to the ControlPlaneMachineSets's generation,
-    // which is updated on mutation by the API Server.
-    // +optional
-    ObservedGeneration int64 `json:"observedGeneration,omitempty"`

-    // Replicas is the number of Control Plane Machines created by the
-    // ControlPlaneMachineSet controller.
-    // Note that during update operations this value may differ from the
-    // desired replica count.
-    Replicas int32 `json:"replicas"`

-    // ReadyReplicas is the number of Control Plane Machines created by the
-    // ControlPlaneMachineSet controller which are ready.
-    ReadyReplicas int32 `json:"readyReplicas,omitempty"`

-    // UpdatedReplicas is the number of non-terminated Control Plane Machines
-    // created by the ControlPlaneMachineSet controller that have the desired
-    // provider spec.
-    UpdatedReplicas int32 `json:"updatedReplicas,omitempty"`

-    // UnavailableReplicas is the number of Control Plane Machines that are
-    // still required before the ControlPlaneMachineSet reaches the desired
-    // available capacity.
-When this value is non-zero, the number of
-    // ReadyReplicas is less than the desired Replicas.
-    UnavailableReplicas int32 `json:"unavailableReplicas,omitempty"`

-    // Conditions represents the observations of the ControlPlaneMachineSet's current state.
-    // Known .status.conditions.type are: (TODO)
-    // TODO: Identify different condition types/reasons that will be needed.
-    // +patchMergeKey=type
-    // +patchStrategy=merge
-    // +listType=map
-    // +listMapKey=type
-    // +optional
-    Conditions []metav1.Condition `json:"conditions,omitempty"`
-}

 // FailureDomain represents the different configurations required to spread Machines
 // across failure domains on different platforms.
 // +union
 type FailureDomains struct {
 	// Platform identifies the platform for which the FailureDomain represents
-  // +kubebuilder:validation:Enum:="aws";"azure";"gcp";"openstack"
 	// +unionDiscriminator
 	// +optional
 	Platform configv1.PlatformType `json:"platform,omitempty"`

 	// AWS configures failure domain information for the AWS platform
 	// +optional
 	AWS *[]AWSFailureDomain `json:"aws,omitempty"`

 	// Azure configures failure domain information for the Azure platform
 	// +optional
 	Azure *[]AzureFailureDomain `json:"azure,omitempty"`

 	// GCP configures failure domain information for the GCP platform
 	// +optional
 	GCP *[]GCPFailureDomain `json:"gcp,omitempty"`

 	// OpenStack configures failure domain information for the OpenStack platform
 	// +optional
 	OpenStack *[]OpenStackFailureDomain `json:"openstack,omitempty"`
 }

 // AWSFailureDomain configures failure domain information for the AWS platform type AWSFailureDomain struct {
 	// Subnet is a reference to the subnet to use for this instance
 	// +optional
 	Subnet AWSResourceReference `json:"subnet,omitempty"`

 	// Placement configures the placement information for this instance
 	// +optional
 	Placement AWSFailureDomainPlacement `json:"placement,omitempty"`
 }

 // AWSFailureDomainPlacement configures the placement information for the AWSFailureDomain type AWSFailureDomainPlacement struct {
 	// AvailabilityZone is the availability zone of the instance
 	// +optional
 	AvailabilityZone string `json:"availabilityZone,omitempty"`
 }

 // AzureFailureDomain configures failure domain information for the Azure platform type AzureFailureDomain struct {
 	// Availability Zone for the virtual machine.
 	// If nil, the virtual machine should be deployed to no zone
 	// +optional
 	Zone *string `json:"zone,omitempty"`
 }

 // GCPFailureDomain configures failure domain information for the GCP platform type GCPFailureDomain struct {
 	// Zone is the zone in which the GCP machine provider will create the VM.
 	// +optional
 	Zone string `json:"zone"`
 }

 // OpenStackFailureDomain configures failure domain information for the OpenStack platform type OpenStackFailureDomain struct {
 	// The availability zone from which to launch the server.
 	// +optional
 	AvailabilityZone string `json:"availabilityZone,omitempty"`
+}

+// ControlPlaneMachineSetStatus represents the status of the ControlPlaneMachineSet CRD. type ControlPlaneMachineSetStatus struct {
+	// ObservedGeneration is the most recent generation observed for this
+	// ControlPlaneMachineSet.
+It corresponds to the ControlPlaneMachineSets's generation,
+	// which is updated on mutation by the API Server.
+	// +optional
+	ObservedGeneration int64 `json:"observedGeneration,omitempty"`

+	// Replicas is the number of Control Plane Machines created by the
+	// ControlPlaneMachineSet controller.
+	// Note that during update operations this value may differ from the
+	// desired replica count.
+	Replicas int32 `json:"replicas"`

+	// ReadyReplicas is the number of Control Plane Machines created by the
+	// ControlPlaneMachineSet controller which are ready.
+	ReadyReplicas int32 `json:"readyReplicas,omitempty"`

+	// UpdatedReplicas is the number of non-terminated Control Plane Machines
+	// created by the ControlPlaneMachineSet controller that have the desired
+	// provider spec.
+	UpdatedReplicas int32 `json:"updatedReplicas,omitempty"`

+	// UnavailableReplicas is the number of Control Plane Machines that are
+	// still required before the ControlPlaneMachineSet reaches the desired
+	// available capacity.
+When this value is non-zero, the number of
+	// ReadyReplicas is less than the desired Replicas.
+	UnavailableReplicas int32 `json:"unavailableReplicas,omitempty"`

+	// Conditions represents the observations of the ControlPlaneMachineSet's current state.
+	// Known .status.conditions.type are: (TODO)
+	// TODO: Identify different condition types/reasons that will be needed.
+	// +patchMergeKey=type
+	// +patchStrategy=merge
+	// +listType=map
+	// +listMapKey=type
+	// +optional
+	Conditions []metav1.Condition `json:"conditions,omitempty"`
 }
 ```